rstmsn/py-node-tunnel/README.md

 When launched, py-node-tunnel runs an instance of Tor on the users local machine, as well as a python based tunnel script.
 The tunnel script opens a port on the local machine, and proceeds to listen for incoming connections.
-When a connection is initiated, py-node-tunnel routes the requests over Tor, to the desired target Bitcoin node.
+When a connection is initiated, py-node-tunnel routes the requests over Tor, to the desired Bitcoin hidden service node.

 ## Requirements